algorandfoundation/specs/dev/ledger.md

  - The number of digits after the decimal place to be used when displaying the asset, encoded with msgpack field `dc`.
 A value of 0 represents an asset that is not divisible, while a value of 1 represents an asset divisible into into tenths, 2 into hundredths, and so on.
-This value must be between 0 and and 19 (inclusive) ($2^{64}-1$ is 20 decimal digits).
+This value must be between 0 and 19 (inclusive) ($2^{64}-1$ is 20 decimal digits).

  - Whether holdings of that asset are frozen by default, a boolean flag encoded